Keyword Research: Smarter Tools, AI Insights, and Practical Tactics

 -

-Topic Scaler: Builds a broad topical map of your niche—ideal for planning pillar pages and ensuring you have full topical authority.
+Topic Scaler: Builds a broad topical map of your niche — ideal for planning pillar pages and full topical authority.
 Example: For an Italian fashion site, it might suggest pillars like Italian suit styles, fabric guides, seasonal suiting, and luxury vs everyday comparisons.

-In practice, you’d use Topic Scaler early (to plan your content architecture) and SiteSeeker continuously (to find specific new opportunities).
+In practice, you'd use Topic Scaler early (to plan your content architecture) and SiteSeeker continuously (to find specific new opportunities once competitors publish them).

 Custom GPTs for Keyword Research

-Another fascinating development in 2024 is the use of custom GPTs specifically designed for keyword research and topic ideation.
+Another fascinating development of the last couple of years is the use of custom GPTs specifically designed for keyword research and topic ideation.

 One such custom GPT works like this: